elmahio/documentation/docs/logging-to-elmah-io-from-blazor.md

 paket add Elmah.Io.AspNetCore.ExtensionsLogging
 ```

-And add the following code to the `Configure` method in the `Startup.cs` file:
+And add the following code to the `Program.cs` file:

 ```csharp
 app.UseElmahIoExtensionsLogging();
 ```

-Make sure to call this method just before the call to `UseEndpoints`.
+Make sure to call this method just before the call to `UseRouting` and `UseEndpoints`.
 This will include some of the information you are looking for.

 There's a problem when running Blazor Server where you will see some of the URLs logged as part of errors on elmah.io having the value `/_blazor`.
 This is because Blazor doesn't work like traditional websites where the client requests the server and returns an HTML or JSON response.
 When navigating the UI, parts of the UI are loaded through SignalR, which causes the URL to be `/_blazor`.
 Unfortunately, we haven't found a good way to fix this globally.
 You can include the current URL on manual log statements by injecting a `NavigationManager` in the top of your `.razor` file: